 If you’re in charge of maintaining a site, you should also be periodically calling up the GSC Coverage report to find any new errors as well as unintended indexing or non-indexing of pages.
 Checking the coverage report regularly is especially important for very large websites that are constantly being updated, as individually checking hundreds or even thousands of pages for crawlability may be impossible.

 Note that errors, warnings, as well as unintended exclusions and inclusions are practically impossible to avoid in large, frequently-updated websites.
-A small number of errors relative to a large quantity of pages is not usually a cause for concern.
+A small number of errors relative to a large number of pages is not usually a cause for concern.

 However, if the number of problematic URLs is allowed to build up, they will eventually degrade a site’s technical SEO characteristics, causing it to fall behind its competitors on Google Search.
 For this reason, SEOs and site administrators should try to check their site’s GSC Coverage report and address any serious issues at least once a month.